Average Cost

 Entertainment

 Assisted living communities are set up to offer an array of amenities and activities to keep seniors engaged and entertained.
 These can vary greatly.
-Look for amenities that interest your parent like a movie theater, game room, craft room, library, or Aegis Living offers a sports den for sports enthusiasts to enjoy the big game!
+Look for amenities that interest your parent like a movie theater, game room, craft room, library, or sports den!

 Housekeeping, Laundry Service, and Home Maintenance